UCLA police make first arrest in April 30 attack on protest encampment

 "It's been over a month," Omar responded.

-Earlier this week, LA Police Commission Vice President Rasha Gerges Shields asked LAPD investigators what they were doing to find assailants involved in violence at UCLA on the night of April 30.
+Earlier this week, Rasha Gerges Shields, vice president for the Los Angeles Board of Police Commissioners, asked LAPD investigators what they were doing to find assailants involved in violence at UCLA on the night of April 30.
 She said she had heard concerns from some in the Palestinian and Muslim American communities who were calling for justice.

 "There's a concern that law enforcement's not doing enough to catch the perpetrators," Shields said.
 "I want to understand what role the department is taking in identifying and bringing to justice to those who were attacking the protesters."

-LAPD Assistant Chief Daniel Randolph said the agency was assisting the UCLA Police Department in finding suspects along with investigators from the police departments of other universities within the UC's 10-campus system.
+LAPD Assistant Chief Daniel Randolph said the agency was assisting the UCLA Police Department in finding suspects, along with investigators from police departments of other universities within the University of California's 10-campus system.

 "I know that they are combing through digital evidence and looking to bring justice on that event," Randolph said of investigators looking through photos and video.